acend/helm-basics-training/content/en/docs/02.0/_index.md

 ```

 {{% alert title="Note" color="primary" %}}
-Make sure to set the proper value as hostname. `<appdomain>` will be provided by the teacher.
+Make sure to set the proper value as hostname. `<appdomain>` will be provided by the trainer.
 {{% /alert %}}

 Apply the change by upgrading the release: